On this page

 |---|---|---|

-2025-004-893 2438437 | Fraud in Migration reviews.
+2025-004-893 2438437 | Fraud in migration reviews.
 Migration Act 1958 | The impact on an applicant’s review rights of alleged fraud by a person purporting to act as the applicant’s migration agent. |

-2025-007-071 2561064 | Section 76E(4) of the Migration Act 1958 | The correct interpretation and application of section 76E(4) of the Migration Act 1958 |
+2025-007-071 2561064 | Electronic monitoring of curfews.
+Migration Act 1958 | The correct interpretation and application of section 76E(4) of the Migration Act 1958 |

 | Matter | Subject matter / legislation | Issue of significance to administrative decision-making |